 At our August lunch, Carla Dearing, founding CEO of Sum180 and head of product for FlexWage Solutions LLC, shared how she won big by getting the small details right.
 Her talk focused on how and why she launched financial technology (FinTech) startup with the express goal of attracting a strategic acquirer.

-At our June lunch, Fund for the Arts President and CEO Christen McDonough Boone and Metro United Way Chief Development Officer David Lopez talked with a “room of disruptors” about the business of doing good.
-They discussed why businesses must address our community’s social needs, arguing that people move to a region for a job but they stay because of culture and a healthy ecosystem.
+At our June lunch, Fund for the Arts President and CEO Christen McDonough Boone and Metro United Way Chief Development Officer David Lopez shared with a “room of disruptors” why businesses must address the community’s social needs.
+They argued that people move to a region for a job but they because of culture a healthy ecosystem.

 Our April lunch featured a fantastic panel discussion with some of the most dynamic leaders in Louisville's entrepreneurial ecosystem who shared how their organizations are driving economic growth in our community.
 Panelists were: Patrick Henshaw, CEO of the Louisville Entrepreneurship Acceleration Partnership (LEAP), William Metcalf, Senior Director of Research Development & Strategic Initiatives, Office of the Executive Vice President – Research & Innovation at the University of Louisville, and Tammy York Day, President and CEO of the Louisville Healthcare CEO Council (LHCC).
 Our fearless leader Tendai Charasika, Venture Connectors Chairman and CEO of SuperFan Inc., served as moderator.